kalpitmantri/MedicalApplication/README.md

 ----
 ### 5 .
 Extracts symptoms from a text and returns the medical conditions.
-takes a text like “I’m having a back pain”, and extracts symptoms and based on those symptoms returns the medical conditions
+Takes a text like “I’m having a back pain”, and extracts symptoms and based on those symptoms returns the medical conditions

  - Used  [Infermediac](https://api.infermedica.com/)  API for doing this.
  - This is limited to fetch conditions for only symptoms available in Apimedic's API